Demanding Justice for the People and the Rhino in KwaZulu, Natal, South Africa

 Furthermore, despite all the allegations, once again made in the media campaign by Lottering, Naylor and Joseph about of fleets of expensive cars and a mansion, according to the NPA and SAPS a single car belonging to Dumisani Gwala was returned to him on his successful bail application.

-At a High Court hearing in 2016, Gwala’s vehicle and that of his wife’s and a total combined sum of assets valued at R110 000.00 was confiscated.
+Despite a conviction at a High Court hearing in 2015, Gwala’s vehicle and that of his wife’s and a total combined sum of assets valued at R110 000.00 was confiscated.

 ALLEGATIONS OF A CORRUPT JUSTICE SYSTEM

 The most damaging allegations made in the media by Joseph and published abroad and in South Africa during the time period 2016 to date, are those alleging amongst other, that bribes have been paid to named, justice officials in order to keep Dumisani Gwala out of the courtroom and out of jail.
 South Africa’s reputation has been severely damaged.

 In January 2017, according to Joseph, she was finally able to prove these allegations when a witness contacted her via email.
 In order to protect his identity she named him Fresh.
 She described in detail in a radio interview broadcast in New Zealand in October of 2017.
 It has been stated in various media publications that Fresh’s evidence was checked by Van Zyl Roux and Lieutenant Colonel Jason McGray.
 He was also apparently given a lie detector test.